cbueth/infomeasure/docs/guide/estimator_usage.md

 ## 1. Utility functions

 The {ref}`utility functions <functions>` are the most straightforward way to calculate the information measures.
 They are designed to be easy to use and provide a quick way to calculate the information measures.

 ### Entropy

-For example, to calculate the {py:func}`entropy <infomeasure.entropy>` $H(X)$ of a dataset, you can use the following code:
+For example, to calculate the {py:func}`entropy() <infomeasure.entropy>` $H(X)$ of a dataset, you can use the following code:

 ```{code-cell}
 x = rng.integers(0, 2, size=1000)  # binary, uniform data
 im.entropy(x, approach="discrete")
 ```

+The available approaches can either be found in the documentation of {py:func}`entropy() <infomeasure.entropy>`, or on the approach pages as chapters of the {ref}`entropy_overview` section.

 ### Joint Entropy

-Calculating joint entropy $H(X_1, X_2, \ldots, X_n)$ is as simple as calling the same entropy function, but passing a tuple of random variables as the first argument.
+Calculating joint entropy $H(X_1, X_2, \ldots, X_n)$ is as simple as calling the same entropy function, but passing a {py:class}`tuple` of random variables as the first argument.

 ```{code-cell}
 y = rng.choice(["a", "b", "c"], size=1000)  # e.g., using strings as symbols